Code Checks

 As of now, the following out-of-the box code checks are available in Okareo:

-Natural Language checks
+Natural Language Checks

 Compression Ratio

-Name: compression_ratio
+Name: compression_ratio.

 The compression ratio is a measure of how much smaller (or larger) a generated text is compared with a scenario input.
-In Okareo, requesting the compression_ratio
+In Okareo, requesting the compression_ratio check will invoke the following evaluate method:

 class Check(BaseCheck):